remiroazocar/Maic2stage/README.md

 ### *2022*

-This repository contains the R code used for my paper "Two-stage matching-adjusted indirect comparison".
+This repository contains the R code used for my paper [Two-stage matching-adjusted indirect comparison][1].

 ## Utilizing the Scripts